 Our Vietnamese grilled chicken recipe

-This recipe was adapted to fit our dietary requirements and spice preferences from one which we learned in Sachie’s Kitchen.
+This recipe was adapted to fit our dietary requirements and spice preferences from one we learned in Sachie’s Kitchen.
 Their classes are one of our favorite date night activities in Auckland, New Zealand.
+It quickly became on of our favorite GF chicken dinner recipes.

 - ¾ pound chicken thighs